AWS WAF – Web Application Firewall Rules & ACLs

 • supports IAM and resource-based policies for fine-grained access control to secrets and centralized secret rotation audit for resources in the AWS Cloud, third-party services, and on-premises.

-• enables secret replication in multiple AWS regions (launched March 2021) to support multi-region applications and disaster recovery scenarios.
+• enables secret replication in multiple AWS regions to support multi-region applications and disaster recovery scenarios, automatically keeping replicas in sync including rotation.

 • supports private access using VPC Interface endpoints